 This young monk decided to take on an ambitious task, striving to re-incorporate the Eastern Orthodox tradition with the authority of the Catholic Church in the era of “counter-reformation”.
-Soon, as a priest, subsequently an archbishop, and ultimately a martyr, Josaphat would live and die for the union of the Churches.
+Soon, as a priest, subsequently an archbishop, Josaphat would ultimately give his life for the union of the Churches.

 While rejecting the anti-Western sentiments of many of his countrymen, Archbishop Josaphat also resisted any attempt to compromise the Eastern Church’s own traditions.
 Recognizing the urgent pastoral needs of the people over whom he had pastoral care, he produced catechisms and works of apologetics [teachings in defense of the faith], while implementing long overdue reforms of the clergy and attending to the needs of the poor.

 Bishop Josaphat’s exemplary life and zeal for the care of souls won the trust of many Orthodox Christians, who saw the value of Church reunification reflected in the archbishop’s life and works.
 Nevertheless, his mission was essentially controversial, and others were led to believe in the lies of lurid stories and malicious suggestions made about him.
 In 1620, opponents arranged for the consecration of a rival archbishop.